Pandrol: History

-In the 1930s, a German engineer, Max Rüping, developed a resilient fastening to secure a rail to a sleeper.
-In 1933, he went into business with an American importer of Creosote named Oscar Max von Bernuth (O. M. Bernuth), founder of Bernuth-Lembcke Company.
+During the 1930s, a German engineer, Max Rüping, developed a resilient fastening to secure a rail to a sleeper.
+In 1933, Rüping went into business with an American importer of creosote named Oscar Max von Bernuth (O. M. Bernuth), founder of Bernuth-Lembcke Company.
 At the time, the fastening was known as the Elastic Rail Spike.
-The product was successful in track tests and the Elastic Rail Spike Company (ERS) was formed in London in 1937.
+The product proved to be successful in track tests and the Elastic Rail Spike Company (ERS) was formed in London in 1937.

 Throughout the 1940s, the business expanded internationally, led by General Manager Stewart Sanson.
 Patents were registered across the globe, including in India and Burma in 1943.
 Immediately after the Second World War, ERS acquired a lease on a government-owned factory in Worksop to undertake spike production.
-This has remained Pandrol’s UK manufacturing base to the present day.
+This site has remained Pandrol’s UK manufacturing base to the present day.

-In 1958, Sanson was approached by a young Norwegian engineer named Per Pande-Rolfsen, who had invented a new type of indirect fastening which was fullly resilient and did not transmit vibrations from passing trains.
+In 1958, Sanson was approached by a young Norwegian engineer named Per Pande-Rolfsen, who had invented a new type of indirect fastening which was fully resilient and did not transmit vibrations from passing trains.
 The self-tensioning spring clip was far more adaptable than any other product on the market, and ERS registered international licensing rights on behalf of Rolfsen.
 Taking two syllables from the name of its creator, the indirect fastening was christened ‘the Pandrol clip’, or the PR clip.
-In 1966, it was adopted as standard by British Railways, with South African Railways following in 1967.
+In 1966, it was adopted as standard by British Railways; one year later, South African Railways followed.

+During 1972, the Elastic Spike Company changed its name to Pandrol.
+Five years later, Pandrol established a US-based subsidiary to better serve the North American market.

+The 1980s was a time of rapid expansion for Pandrol; it opened new offices and manufacturing sites in both South Korea and Indonesia while its e-clips were installed for the first time in Japan.
+As a result of the acquisition of Vortok in 1991, Pandrol gained a range of solutions for rail track maintenance, rail signalling and rail stressing problems.